nagiyagi/conantcgcard/README.md

 # Case File · Conan TCG Tracker

-A personal, offline-first PWA for tracking your Detective Conan TCG card collection and building decks.
+A personal, offline-first PWA for tracking Detective Conan TCG card collection and building decks.

 > **Status:** Working PWA shell with 30 sample cards.
 Data acquisition is the part you'll need to choose a path on — see [Getting full card data](#getting-full-card-data).